lichangwei/lichangwei.github.io/source/_posts/2013-09-28-A-Beginner's-Guide-to-HTTP-Cache-Headers.md

 1. cache-control

-If there were a default super-header for caching behaviour, this would be it.
+If there were a default super-header for caching behavior, this would be it.
 Typically you will see a string of settings for this header along the lines of:

 cache-control: private, max-age=0, no-cache
 These settings are called cache response directives, and are as follows: